imanmansour86/README-Generator/README.md

 ## Features

 When running the app in terminal, the user will be asked questions about: Title of the project, project description, Table of contents, installation steps, app usage, credits, full name, email, github username, license, contributing guidelines, app test instructions.
-After the user answer all questions, a professional README file is generated with user's response.
+After the user answers all questions, a professional README file is generated with user's response.

 ## Built With